-If the Hearing Officer is the Commissioner, he or she will send you a copy of his or her decision.
+If the Hearing Officer is the Commissioner, they will send you a copy of their Decision.
 If the Hearing Officer is a person designated by the Commissioner, the Hearing Officer submits a Proposed Decision in writing to the Commissioner and the Commissioner will review and either adopt or not adopt the Proposed Decision.
 You will receive a copy of the Commissioner's Notice of Decision and Order approximately 45 days after the hearing.